Farida Nile Cruise

 How this compares

 Unlike land-based sightseeing tours, this cruise combines hotel-style accommodation, onboard dining, and temple visits while the vessel travels between Luxor and Aswan.
 Compared with large coach tours, it offers fewer hotel changes and a more structured sightseeing rhythm with sailing days and excursion days.
-It is also different from short riverboat trips because it includes overnight cabin accommodation and a full-board programme.
+It is also different from short riverboat trips because it includes overnight cabin accommodation and a full-board program.

 The route